 The following graphic is a revival window report card, grading each state's window based on how helpful it is to survivors and to society by exposing hidden predators within the states.
-Vermont and Guam's permanently open revival windows rank the highest.
-The next best windows are those in California, Delaware, Hawaii, New Jersey and New York, and this legislation would place Arkansas alongside these leaders.
+Hawaii's window ranks high, with only Vermont and Guam which have permanently open windows, ranking higher.
+Hawaii is amongst the higher-ranking states like California, Delaware and New York that have improved upon their windows by reopening them or broadening them in subsequent years.